ds4dm/ZERO/docs/support_files/tutorials/LCP.rst

   0 \leq x \perp Mx + Ny + q \geq 0

-Yet we use a different notation.
-Instead of using ``y`` to refer to the variables that don't have matching complementary equations, we call *all* the variables as ``x`` and we keep track of the position of variables which are not complementary to any equation.
+However, we use a different notation.
+Instead of using ``y`` to refer to the variables that do not have matching complementary equations, we call *all* the variables as ``x`` and we keep track of the position of variables that are not complementary to any equation.

 .. note::

-    - The set of indices of ``x`` which are not complementary to any equation should be a consecutive set of indices.
-For the sake of clarity, these components will be called as *Leader vars components* of ``x``.
+    The set of ``x``'s indices that are not complementary to any equation should be a consecutive set of indices.
+For the sake of clarity, these components we refer to these as *Leader vars components* of ``x``.
-    - Suppose the leader vars components of ``x`` are removed from ``x``, in the remaining components, the first component should be complementary to the first row defined by @p M, second component should be complementary to the second row defined by ``M`` and so on.
+    - Suppose the leader vars components of ``x`` are not in ``x``, in the remaining components, the first component should be complementary to the first row defined by @p M, the second component should be complementary to the second row defined by ``M`` and so on.